 Fast-forward the tape 10 years.
-By 2007 a lot of things had changed and, for the first time in a long time I had spare time on my hands.
+By 2007, a lot of things had changed and, for the first time in a long time, I had spare time on my hands.
 My wife suggested I pick up the writing again.
-I finished The Unfinished Gift and began looking for representation.
+I finished The Unfinished Gift that summer and began looking for representation.
 To my great surprise, my agent from 10 years prior was very interested in the book.
 Since then Karen had begun her own agency, Spencerhill Associates, Ltd. Within a few months, we were finalizing a contract with Revell.
 Since it’s release, The Unfinished Gift has done very well, winning two ACFW Carol Awards.
-It has sold over 60,000 copies, is still in print and selling well, especially at Christmastime.
+It has sold over 70,000 copies, is still in print and selling well, especially at Christmastime.

 While writing the Restoration series with Gary Smalley, I released another stand-alone novel released set in 1962, called What Follows After.
 It won the Selah Award for best historical fiction and was also named a finalist for the ACFW Carol award in the same category.

 In November 2014, my contracts with Revell ended, so I released my first independent novel, When Night Comes.
 It’s a little different than my other books.
 A true suspense novel and the first in the Jack Turner Suspense Series.
 Like my other novels, it has a romantic subplot and is told from a Christian worldview, but it doesn’t have as strong of a spiritual theme.
 Think of it as more of an entertaining clean read.
-Book 2 released in May 2016, called Remembering Dresden.
-I plan to release Book 3, Unintended Consequences, in the Spring.
+Book 2 released in May 2016, called Remembering Dresden, and Book 3, Unintended Consequences, came out last Spring.

 In keeping with my promise to write in both genres from now on (the one I’m known for, and suspense novels too), I wrote and released Rescuing Finley, the first in a trilogy of books called the Forever Home series.
 Book 2 is called, Finding Riley, released in October 2016.
-Book 3, Saving Parker, should come out in the Fall of 2017.
+Book 3, Saving Parker, is due to release in November 2017.

 As you can see, since my first novel released in 2009, I’ve kept pretty busy.
 When I think back to 11th Grade, my false start 20 years ago, and what’s happening now…I’m very aware that few people get to see their lifelong dreams fulfilled, and I’m very grateful to God to be able to something I love to do for a living.